cncf/devstats.archive/USAGE.md

-# GitHub Archives to PostgreSQL/MySQL
+# GitHub Archives to Postgres, InfluxDB, Grafana

 Author: Łukasz Gryglicki <lukaszgryglick@o2.pl>

-# Implemented in two languages
+# Implemented in two languages (history)

 This toolset was first implemented in Ruby with Postgres database.

-The MySQL support was added.
+Then MySQL support was added.

 MySQL proved to be slower and harder to use than Postgres.

-Entire toolset was rewritten in Go later.
+Entire toolset was rewritten in Go.

-Go version only support Postgres.
-Ruby version still supports both Postgres & MySQL.
+Go version only support Postgres, it proved to be a lot faster than Ruby version.

-When reading this file, please not that when I refer to MySQL and/or choosing type of database - this is only related to Ruby version.

-Go version only support Postgres database.
+Finally Ruby version was dropped.

-This tools filters GitHub archive for given date period and given organization, repository and saves results in MySQL and/or Postgres database.
+This tools filters GitHub archive for given date period and given organization, repository and save results in a Postgres database.
 It can also save results into JSON files.
 It displays results using Grafana and InfluxDB time series database.

-# Shell scripts

-Some shell scripts are either Ruby or Go specific (their equivalents).

-- If script ends with `_ruby.sh` then it will call `Ruby` version.
-- If script ends with `_go.sh` then it will call `Go` version.

 # Compilation

-Only refers to Go version:
+Uses GNU `Makefile`:
 - `make check` - to apply gofmt and golint
 - `make` to compile binaries: `structure`, `gha2db`, `db2influx`, `sync`, `runq`.
 - `make install` - to install binaries
 - `make clean` - to clean binaries

-Go version uses commands subdirectories for executable files.

-So for example `db2influxb` command sources are in `./cmd/db2influx/db2influx.go`.
+- `make test` - to execute non-DB tests
+- `PG_DB=dbtest PG_PASS=pwd IDB_DB=dbtest IDB_PASS=pwd make dbtest`

 All `*.go` files in project root directory are common library `gha2db` for all go executables.
+All `*_test.go` and `test/*.go` are Go test files, that are used only for testing.

 # Usage:

-- Ruby version: `ENV_VARIABLES ./gha2db.rb YYYY-MM-DD HH YYYY-MM-DD HH [org [repo]]`
+- `make`
-- Go version: `make && ENV_VARIABLES ./gha2db YYYY-MM-DD HH YYYY-MM-DD HH [org [repo]]`
+- `ENV_VARIABLES ./gha2db YYYY-MM-DD HH YYYY-MM-DD HH [org [repo]]`

 First two parameters are date from:
 - YYYY-MM-DD